nosqlgeek/rl-primarydb-ws/README.md

-# rl-primarydb-ws
+# Redis as a primary Database

-Workshop: Redis as your primary database
+This workshop material was created to show some examples for using Redis as your primary database system.